Centrality, transverse momentum and collision energy dependence of the Tsallis parameters in relativistic heavy-ion collisions: Introduction

+In case of heavy-ion collisions, the transverse momentum spectra have traditionally been fitted by blast-wave model~\cite{BW1}~\cite{STAR-BES1,STAR-14.5, STAR-2009,ALICE-2.76-2013,ALICE-5.02-2020}.
+This model has a simple assumption that there is a kinetic freeze-out of the colliding medium at temperature $T_{\rm kin}$ and particles are moving with a common collective radial flow velocity ($\beta$).
+However, the blast-wave model cannot be used to describe the spectra at mid to high-$p_{\rm T}$ ranges.
+Recent studies \cite{Azmi-2020} have found that the Tsallis statistics also works in heavy-ion collisions providing good fitting of the $p_{\rm T}$ spectra of all charged particles.
+Since these fits do not account for the radial flow, the temperatures obtained from the Tsallis fits are the effective temperatures, different from the kinetic freeze-out temperatures.
+This effective temperature depends on the particle mass and the collective flow velocity.
+The intercept in $T=T_{\rm kin} + \sfrac{1}{2}~m\beta_{\rm T}^2$ is an alternative method~\cite{PHENIX-2004, Wei-2016, Lao-2018} to find freeze-out temperature where $m$ is the rest mass and $\beta_{\rm T}$ is the average transverse radial flow velocity.

-In this work, we present the results of thermodynamic freeze-out parameters from the fits of transverse momentum ($p_{\rm T}$) spectra of charged pions as well as all charged particles using non-extensive Tsallis fitting function in heavy-ion collisions corresponding to eight different collision energies at RHIC and two collision energies at the LHC.
-The dependencies of the parameters on the collision centrality, collision energy and fitting ranges in $p_{\rm T}$ are investigated.
-In section~\ref{methodology}, we discuss the formulation of the Tsallis distribution and methodology of fitting the $p_{\rm T}$ spectra.
+In the present work, we use the thermodynamically consistent form of the Tsallis distribution~\cite{Cleymans-Worku-2012-EPJ} to fit the transverse momentum ($p_{\rm T}$) spectra of the identified charged particles with a focus on pions as well as all charged particles in heavy-ion collision systems corresponding to eight different collision energies at RHIC and two collision energies at the LHC.
+For each of the spectrum, we obtain the Tsallis fit parameters, $q$, which expresses the degree of deviation from an equilibrium state, and $T$ as the effective temperature.
+The dependencies of the fitting parameters on collision centrality, collision energy and fitting ranges in $p_{\rm T}$ are investigated and will be presented.
+The relative success of Tsallis distribution for different particles in heavy-ion system will be also discussed.
+In section~\ref{methodology}, we discuss the formulation of the Tsallis distribution and the methodology of fitting the $p_{\rm T}$ spectra.
 In section~\ref{pT_spectrum_fitting}, we present Tsallis fittings of the $p_{\rm T}$ spectra at different centrality, energy and $p_{\rm T}$ ranges.
 In section~\ref{results}, present the Tsallis fit parameters and discuss their relevances for different collision energies.
 A discussion on the results is given in section~\ref{discussion}.
 Finally, the paper is summarized in section~\ref{summary}.